Jakob-Lester/Prep-AD/README.md

 <img src="https://i.imgur.com/d22FHIm.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-DC-1 has to have a static Private IP Address.
-Client one will connect to DC-1 to ensure connectivity we will try to ping DC-1 from Client-1.
-At first the ping will not work correctly.
-We have to enable ICMPv4 on the firewall on DC-1.
-Now we can ping DC-1 successfully from Client-1
+DC-1 must be assigned a static private IP address.
+Client-1 will connect to DC-1, and to verify connectivity, we will attempt to ping DC-1 from Client-1.
+Initially, the ping will fail.
+To resolve this, we need to enable ICMPv4 through the firewall on DC-1.
+Once this is done, Client-1 will be able to ping DC-1 successfully.
 </p>
 <br />